The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “What are you talking about?
 Of course, we do!”
 Maddie answered, “And you’re coming with us!”

-It’s not that I’m trying to be someone important; but out of self-decency and modesty, I would never assume things.
+It’s not that I was trying to be someone important; but out of self-decency and modesty, I would never assume things.
 Since the invitation was open, I guess I should listen to their conversation.

 “Yes, Your Holiness?”